 Whether you’re playing football, basketball, soccer, even dodgeball, keeping your teeth safe should be as important as protecting your head or your knees.
-To keep those special bones in your mouth from getting injured Schneider Family Dental can provide you with a custom-fabricated mouthguard.
+To keep those special bones in your mouth from getting injured Schneider Family Dental in Dublin, Ohio, can provide you with a custom-fabricated athletic mouthguard.

 Why get an athletic mouthguard?